 An OC graduate with a Bachelor of Business Administration degree will:

 - 1. Gain competency in the foundational areas of business. - 2.
 Understand the importance of ethics, values, morals, and social responsibility and relate them to the Christian worldview. - 3.
-Possess critical thinking, analytical, and problem-solving skills. - 4.
-Be able to work effectively in a global context. - 5.
-Develop professional and persuasive communication skills.
+Possess critical thinking, analytical, and problem-solving skills.

 Strategic Management